Freedom in the World

 E. Associational and Organizational Rights: 2 / 12

 The government places restrictions on freedoms of assembly and association.
 Public meetings require government permits.
 Nongovernmental organizations (NGOs) must register with the Ministry of Social Affairs and can receive subsidies from the government, though they are subject to many burdensome restrictions.
-In January 2014, the government prevented Human Rights Watch (HRW) from holding a press conference in Dubai about its annual human rights report, which included information about violations in the UAE.
-HRW’s Middle East director was barred from entering Dubai.
+In May 2015, airport officials in Dubai denied entry to a representative of Amnesty International who had been invited to speak about the rights of migrant workers at a conference.

 Workers—most of whom are foreign—do not have the right to organize, bargain collectively, or strike.
 Expatriate workers can be banned from working in the UAE if they try to leave their employer before at least two years of service.
 Workers occasionally protest against unpaid wages and poor working and living conditions, but such demonstrations are frequently dispersed.